hughfdjackson/immutable/README.markdown

 ## immutable.object([Object]) -> object

-Creates an empty object, or sets the attributes if an object is passed.
+Creates an empty object, or assocs the attributes if an object is passed.

 ```javascript
 var o = i.object()